teo-mastronardi/GoalieWatch/README.md

 ##

-Python handling all the webscraping APIs, nodeJS backend, and React frontend
+Python handling all the webscraping and data extraction, nodeJS backend, and React frontend